zkstewart/CANDID/README.md

 Changes that have occurred recently:

 1. MMseqs2 is integrated definitively as the searching program.
-Ideally this program needs to be able to find alternative alignments during profile search, but for the time being its speed and sensitivity can't be matched by PSI-BLAST.
 2. Old, poorly written code has been improved where possible.
-Functions are now more "drag-and-droppable" and the code should overall be more readable.
 3. Domain identification from MMseqs2 tabular output is modified to use an improved peak finding approach.
-This should work better the NC Check system I was previously using.
+4. System now self-populates new domains each iteration on the basis of the HMMER domtblout file while still being able to keep track of changes.
+I am doing this with a simple coordinate comparison system.
+5. Hammock is integrated as a possible option for clustering.
+From testing my original approach seems better and is certainly a lot faster.
+6. MSA scoring function means we shouldn't get low-quality clusters in our output.

 Directions for improvement:
-1. More tidying to code, especially in domclust.
-Determine whether I'm going to use the parse_joiner function (or something similar).
-2. Trial different approaches for the hmm_grow function.
-I'd like to "unlock" the system to populate entirely new sequences on each iteration, but I still need a way of interrogating the data to find out when we've reached convergence.
-Unsure how to handle this.
-I might just opt to modernise hmm_grow to be more friendly and readable.
-3. Test different approaches for domain clustering.
-Alignment-free clustering appears to give variable results which are difficult to control.
-Clustering needs to produce consistently accurate results.
-I will need to see what is currently available, alignment-free or otherwise.
-I wouldn't mind finding something that is more computationally intensive; if this proved to be a bottleneck, I could try other ways of growing the hmm model (such as using jackhmmer).
-4. See how other programs compare.
-HC-HMM, Sub-HMMs, and Hammock might contain useful ideas; Hammock might actually be useful as a replacement for the clustering step in this pipeline?
-PSCAN also looks like it uses a very similar idea to my own (it uses DBSCAN*, I use HDBSCAN) but with a different scoring stage (unsure how it replaces my alignment-free similarity scoring).
+1. More code tidying - requires me to actually finalise the program so I can strip out testing code.
+2. Update benchparse system to work with the newer version of the code.
+3. Make changes to user input to be less confusing.